-1.13.24 PS Connection
+13.1.24 PS Connection

-A Panasonic KX-TD7680 or KX-TD7690 portable station (PS) can be used in place of a proprietary telephone (PT), providing wireless access to PBX features and call handling.
+A Panasonic portable station (PS) can be used in place of a proprietary telephone (PT), providing wireless access to PBX features and call handling.
+Cell Stations (CSs) allow PSs to receive reception within a designated area.